TruFoox/HoneyWasp/README.md

 All necessary fields (Credentials, API keys, etc.) should already be filled, assuming you followed [Instagram Setup](#instagram-setup), [YouTube Setup](#youtube-setup), or both.
 You can tweak the remaining settings, such as `post_mode`, `caption`, `autostart`, `subreddits`, and more to your preferences.
 Some may already be filled, but you can delete them, as they are placeholders.

-All of the config settings are explained in a comment above the config setting in question, and some of the more confusing ones are explained in detail under [Config Help](#config-help).
+All of the different config items are explained below

-### Remember
-The config file is **not** forgiving of typos - what you input is taken literally, so check your spelling

-Boolean values (true or false) **need** to be lowercase ("youHavePurpose" = true) ALWAYS surround string (non-numeric, non-boolean) values with quotations ("fruits" = "apple","banana") There MUST be a comma delimiter after every config value

-## Starting and Interacting with the bot
-To use the bot, launch ``launch.exe`` (You can also launch it using ``/data/start.exe``. launch.exe is just a launcher to make the main directory cleaner)

-You can interact with the bot using Discord /slash commands.
-A list of commands can be found below:
-- ``/start [SERVICE/ALL]`` - Start the bot on the specified service
-- ``/clear [SERVICE/ALL]`` - Clear the automatic media cache for the specified service (Cache is used to prevent duplicate posts)
-- ``/stop [SERVICE/ALL]`` - Stop the bot on the specified service

-# Help

-Please [Open an issue](https://github.com/TruFoox/HoneyWasp/issues/new) or DM me on Discord (@TruFoox) for questions

-## Windows Defender Note
-This app might get flagged by Windows Defender because automated programs that call apis can resemble certain types of malware, despite being safe.
-If this happens, to use the bot you must allow it

-### How to Allow It Through Defender:
-- Open Windows Security

-- Go to Virus & threat protection

-- Click "Protection history"

-- Find the blocked app and click "Actions" > "Allow"

-## Config Help
-Here is some information regarding the different inputs within ``config.json``:

 ### Tips
+- The config file is **not** forgiving of typos - what you input is taken literally, so check your spelling
 - Boolean values (`true` or `false`) need to be lowercase (e.g., `"debug_mode": true`)
+- There MUST be a comma delimiter after every config value
 - ALWAYS surround string (non-numeric, non-boolean) values with quotes (e.g., `"caption": "Enjoy this meme"`)
 - Do not put anything in `"refresh_token"` under `"Youtube_Settings"` until prompted to do so by the bot